 Welcome to the English Department

-- Twelfth Night
+– Twelfth Night or Macbeth by William Shakespeare

-- War poetry
+– World War One poetry

-– Romeo and Juliet
+– Romeo and Juliet by William Shakespeare

 Students follow the AQA GCSE courses in English Language and English Literature.
 They are designed to be complementary and we can, therefore, integrate them and teach them simultaneously.
 Texts are chosen for their merit and cover all genres.

-The final assessment is made through a four terminal examinations and one Speaking and Listening task completed during the course.
+The final assessment is made through four terminal examinations and one Speaking and Listening task completed during the course.